daydreamer-json/uma-db-stuff/README.md

 - **Reproduction of in-game Winning Live audio**
   - Provides an interactive CLI for creating audio files that replicate the logic of Winning Live, which is parted and dynamically changes the volume / pan of the singing characters.
+- Decrypt SQLite database (asset, master)
-- Extract Unity AssetBundle files using AssetStudio
+- Decrypt and extract Unity AssetBundle files using AssetStudio
 - Decrypt and decode CRI ACB/AWB files using vgmstream
 - Dump all SQLite database (asset, master)